-Violation of this policy shall be considered a violation of university policy and regulations and shall be subject to the disciplinary procedures, including sanctions up to and including suspension and dismissal, provided in University Policies and Procedures, Code of Faculty Responsibility, Part V, Policy and Procedures 8-12.5, or Termination of Nonacademic Staff Employees and Disciplinary Sanctions, Policy and Procedures 2-9, as applicable.
+Violation of this policy shall be considered a violation of university policy and regulations and shall be subject to the disciplinary procedures, including sanctions up to and including suspension and dismissal, provided in Policy and Procedures No. 8-12.5, Code of Faculty Responsibility University Policies and Procedures, Code of Faculty Responsibility, Part V, or Policy and Procedures No. 2-9, Termination of Nonacademic Staff Employees and Disciplinary Sanctions, as applicable.
 Additionally, employees who have received financial benefit from transactions in violation of this policy shall be liable for repayment of all financial benefits resulting from such violation.